-APPLY NOW FOR GLASGOW INTERNATIONAL 2020
+APPLICATIONS FOR GLASGOW INTERNATIONAL 2020 ARE NOW CLOSED

 Applications are now open to Glasgow-based artists, curators, collectives, groups, galleries and organisations for the Across The City programme for Glasgow International 2020.